Tottenham Mandem: 1997–2003: Hackney Boys rivalry

-From 1997, TMD had a conflict with another local gang known as the Hackney Boys (also known as Hackney Mandem, or HMD).
+In 1997, TMD had a conflict with another local gang known as the Hackney Boys (also known as Hackney Mandem, or HMD).
 The conflict resulted in a number of tit-for-tat killings.
 The origins of the feud aren't clear; in the book Guns and Gangs: The Inside Story of the War on our Streets by Graeme McLagen, it is claimed the conflict began when 16-year-old Guydance Dacres was shot dead in 1997 at a Chimes nightclub in Hackney.
 It was Guydance's first night out at a club ever.
 Anthony Bourne, member of TMD allies Edmonton Firm, and Fabiann Fatinikun were both acquitted of the murder.
 James Sutherland however, a former police officer, has stated the death of Guydance was not the cause of the conflict behind TMD and the Hackney Boys and the killings that followed.
 The conflict may have begun earlier, in 1995/6, when members of TMD robbed youths from Hackney, and one TMD member had stabbed a Hackney Boy member.

 Either way, a month after the death of Guydance Dacres, members of the Hackney Boys confronted two members of TMD, Clint Ponton (also known as C1 or The Chosen One, later member of North Star) and 16-year-old Kingsley Iyasara (nicknamed Popcorn), and chased them.
 Clint escaped, but Kingsley was cornered on a block of flats, beaten, kicked, punched and ultimately shot and killed.
 Kingsley ultimately bled to death on the roof of the block of flats.
 Two of the individuals involved in the murder of Kingsley Iyasara, Meneliek Robinson and Corey Wright, were themselves shot dead soon after they were released from prison in 1999 and 2001 respectively.

 There was another incident at a Hackney nightclub in 1999 where Stephen Grant was shot dead.
 Police suspected this was a part of the TMD and Hackney Boys dispute.
 Two days later, a Hackney youth was shot at by members of TMD in Southgate.

 On 4 December 2002, TMD member Adrian Crawford (aka Buckhead) was shot dead by Hackney Boys member Daniel Cummings.
 Adrian had previously been arrested alongside Mark Lambie while visiting an associate in jail.

 On 21 April 2003, Jason Fearon was shot at in a London club.
-He tried to flee in his Audi, but was shot at again and killed.
+He tried to flee in his Audi but was shot at again and killed.
 Police were told this was due to a conflict between TMD and the Hackney Boys.
 The club was hosting an event at the time for So Solid member Lisa Maffia.
-Clint Ponton was arrested in connection of the shooting.
-He denied all the charges, and claimed he was trying to change his life.
+Clint Ponton was arrested in connection with the shooting.
+He denied all the charges and claimed he was trying to change his life.
 After beating the case, he came back to the UK and decided to focus on his music group North Star.